Malaviya National Institute of Technology, Jaipur: Vivekananda Lecture Theatre Complex (VLTC)

 Vivekananda Lecture Hall complex will have 40 classrooms that could accommodate about 5,500 students at a time.
 It will have a food court in its basement.
 Its construction was started on 19 September 2012.
 It holds the record of being Asia's Largest Lecture Theatre Complex.

 Among other facilities, each hostel is equipped with Wi-fi and/or LAN, and a common room with a TV, LAN, table-tennis court, newspaper stands and a mess.

 Student life

 Annually MNIT conducts the MNIT Sports Tournament (MST).
 Students from all across Rajasthan and other parts of North India, participate in the event.
 MNIT also hosts inter-NIT sports tournaments being a part of the Inter-NIT sports federation.
 The institute is the West zone centre for NBA JAM.

 National level events include Neuron, Blitzschlag, Electronica, Moments, MST, Schrifftum, Taal and Zodiac.

 Hostel

 MNIT has 10 boys and 2 girls hostels with an accommodation capacity of about 3,000 students.
 The largest among them is Aurobindo Hostel comprising 950 single bedrooms.
 First-year students are allotted triple bedrooms and from second Year onwards everyone gets single bedrooms.
 Most of the hostels are equipped with the mess.
 Students are given Wi-Fi, LAN, common room, and sports facilities in hostels.
-Hostel fees in a single semester is Rs.
-32,000 (out of which Rs.
-20,000 for Hostel mess bill and 12,000 for Room rent, electricity and light bill.